-From French manicures to hair clips and scrunchies, and face-framing braids, there’s no doubt that ‘90s and early ‘00s beauty trends are having a major moment.
+From French manicures to hair clips, scrunchies, and face-framing braids, there’s no doubt that ‘90s and early ‘00s beauty trends are having a major moment.
 And truthfully, it wouldn’t be an authentic ‘90s revival without adding chunky highlights — also known as money piece highlights — to the mix.
 “The chunky highlight trend is an expansion of the pop or wow fringe pieces we were seeing [last year],” says Jessica Wall Innella, Aloxxi Artist and owner of Renaissance Salons.
-“It is also a revival of the panels and color blocking reminiscent of the late 90’s and early 2000s.”
+“It is also a revival of the panels and color blocking reminiscent of the late ‘90s and early ‘00s.”

 Depending on your natural color (and how dramatic you want the overall effect to be) you can play with ultra blonde highlights, or stick to a few shades lighter than your natural hair (a look J.Lo has favored lately).
-But if you want to channel your inner Bella Hadid, try an unexpected tone for your face-framing pieces, like a ruby red.
-Translation: anything goes in 2021.
+But if you want to channel your inner Bella Hadid, try an unexpected tone for your chunky face-framing highlights, such as ruby red.
+Translation: anything goes in 2022.

 Unlike the (severely flat-ironed) chunky highlights that ruled the ‘90s and ‘00s, the modern update is a bit slimmer and more natural-looking.
 As RUSK Hair’s Global Artistic Director Laura Gibson says, the look is “a refined highlight, usually around ½ - 1 inches wide, that is similar to the width of a money piece but overall less thick than what we’ve seen in the past.
 These highlights are placed strategically throughout the head to create contrast and depth for a highlight-heavy look.”

-And rather than subjecting your hair to extreme heat to get that quintessential ‘90s stick striaght look, the experts agree the trend can work well with all hair textures.
+Rather than subjecting your hair to extreme heat to get that quintessential ‘90s stick straight look, the experts agree the trend can work well with all hair textures.
 “For girls with curls, individual curls can be highlighted to create a chunk or bold highlight,” says Innella.
 “Fine, straight, or coarse and wavy hair can have strategically placed chunky highlights for more contrast.”

 And before you go booking your salon appointment, Gibson cautioned that the density of your hair should be factored into whether or not you try this hair color trend.
 “Colorists should always consider the size of the highlight based on the density of the client's hair, as the thinner the hair, the smaller the chunky highlight should be,” the stylist told TZR.
-This will help to ensure that the color is blended and less of a harsh block of color.
+This will help ensure that the color is blended and less of a harsh block.

 How To Make Chunky Highlights Feel Modern & Cool

-As for maintenance, you’ll want to schedule a touch-up every 6-10 weeks (how blended you like the color to be and how close it is to the root will determine most of this time frame).
+As for maintenance, you’ll want to schedule a touch-up every six to 10 weeks (how blended you like the color to be and how close it is to the root will determine most of this time frame).
 To keep your highlights looking bright, it’s good practice to only use products designed to care for color-treated hair.
-Another pro tip: have good thermal protectant products and lower the heat setting when using hot tools to prevent further damage and fading.
-And remember — to keep the definition between the chunky highlights, color care is a must.
+Another pro tip: Have good thermal protectant products and lower the heat setting when using hot tools to prevent further damage and fading.
+And remember — to keep the definition between the chunky face-framing highlights, color care is a must.

-“While no at home products can maintain as best as in-salon touch ups, a color depositing conditioner will help to keep color vibrant and maintain the tone between appointments,” says Gibson.
-For this, she suggests hair masks and violet-based conditioners, like RUSK PlatinumX Conditioner and RUSK Deepshine Boost Color Depositing Conditioner, to help to keep highlights popping.
+“While no at-home products can maintain as best as in-salon touch ups, a color depositing conditioner will help to keep color vibrant and maintain the tone between appointments,” says Gibson.
+For this, she suggests hair masks and violet-based conditioners to help to keep highlights popping.

 Innella also emphasizes the importance of conditioner and color safe shampoo.
-The stylist recommends “Aloxxi Hydrating Shampoo and Conditioner and cool water only for wash day to preserve color intensity and to avoid the deeper color from fading or running onto the lighter panels.”
+The stylist recommends a hydrating shampoo and conditioner “and cool water only for wash day to preserve color intensity and to avoid the deeper color from fading or running onto the lighter panels.”

-The good part is that if you happen to wait too long between touch ups, the grown-out roots can help you land another iconic ‘90s hair trend — grungy, rock n’ roll highlights.
+The good thing is that if you happen to wait too long between touch ups, the grown-out roots can help you land another iconic ‘90s hair trend — grungy, rock n’ roll highlights.